 LCL is cost-effective.
-The customer pays only for the volume or space the cargo takes in a container.
+The customer pays only for the volume of space the cargo takes in a container.
 It works out cheaper than air freight

 Drawbacks of LCL

-- If it’s a large volume of cargo, LCL sometimes may not be cheap due to higher cost per cubic meter.
-The freight forwarder has to do multiple tasks in LCL with regards to consolidation of LCL shipments, booking it in books and next book the container for shipping.
+If it’s a large volume of cargo, LCL sometimes may not be cheap due to the higher cost per cubic meter.
+The freight forwarder has to do multiple tasks in LCL with regards to consolidation of LCL shipments, booking it in books, and next booking the container for shipping.